veenavijai/stanford-nlp/lec-2.md

 **Dimensionality Reduction**

-We factorize the matrix X into USVT and then throw away the smaller singular vectors to get the 'reduced SVD.'
+We factorize the matrix X into USV<sup>T</sup> and then throw away the smaller singular vectors to get the 'reduced SVD.'
 Now we have low-dimension SVD word vectors, which we can plot, like before.
 Note - When we use k singular values, that approximation is actually the *best* k-rank approximation of the matrix in a least-squares error sense.

 This technique was used in applications like 'Latent Semantic Analysis' and 'Latent Semantic Indexing' and the idea was that we would have semantic directions with some meaning, that we were finding in low-dimensional spaces.